Run Stronger in 2021: Make (and keep) resolutions.

 With 2020 in the rear-view mirror, it’s time to make some resolutions that will help set you up for running success in 2021.
 Before you dive head-first into making goals, pump the brakes and consider what you want out of running.
 Are you new to the sport?
 Your resolutions could be built around creating a reliable routine.
 Maybe you’re a more experienced runner and you’re aiming for more mileage, a bucket-list race, or an ambitious PR.
 To meet those goals, you might resolve to enhance the routine you already have.

-Carlette Patterson, a renown sports life coach and founder of Patterson Sports Ventures, says that if you want to achieve commitments, one simple way to help is to write down your goals.
+Carlette Patterson, a renowned sports life coach and founder of Patterson Sports Ventures, says that if you want to achieve commitments, one simple way to help is to write down your goals.

 “Writing down your goals anchors your focus in what you want and makes you up to 1.4 times more likely to succeed than someone who didn’t write anything down.”